Prottoy2938/ingredient-blog/_posts/new-changes-in-ngredient.md

   url: "https://i.ibb.co/FWfS8Bg/Ingredient-Blog-2-Preview-1.jpg"
 ---

 > Over the past couple of weeks, there have been some major changes in the Ingredient application.
-Some of these changes includes video suggestion, related images,more detailed info on the recipe/dish, and a new blog.
+Some of these changes include video suggestion, related images,more detailed info on the recipe/dish, and a new blog.

 Heres a brief review:

 ### 1. Detailed Recipe Info

-Ingredient now shows much more detailed info about its recipes.
+Ingredient now shows much more details info about its recipes.
 These detailed info includes things like the diet, meal, cuisine type, cautions, total calories of the dish.
 It also has an option to view all the ingredients, health labels, nutrients the dish has and how many people it can serve.

 ![Detailed Recipe Info](/assets/blog/new-major-changes-in-ingredient/recipe-info.png)